-Students are required to appear for campus student conduct proceedings when requested to do so by an investigator, conduct officer or the student judicial board.
-The failure of any student to appear for a student conduct proceeding could be grounds for disciplinary action.
-If a student fails to appear for a conduct proceeding, or is unable to attend as a result of criminal proceedings, the conduct officer or judicial board may move forward with reviewing the available evidence and make a determination.
+Students, or if relevant, student organization officers are required to appear for campus student conduct proceedings when requested to do so by an investigator, conduct officer/committee or the Student Judicial Board.
+The failure of any student or student organization officer to appear for a conduct proceeding could be grounds for disciplinary action.
+If a student or student organization officer fails to appear for a conduct proceeding or is unable to attend as a result of criminal proceedings, the conduct officer/committee or Student Judicial Board may move forward with reviewing the available evidence and make a determination.